Home / Compare Travel Insurance / Guide to Reciprocal Heal…

 However, if you’re visiting Australia on a student visa or are a diplomat or member of a diplomat’s family, you won’t be eligible for RHCA cover.

 To enrol in Medicare and receive your payments for medical treatment, you’ll need to supply your completed enrolment form and supporting documents.
-You’ll also need to provide documentation, like your passport, current visa, proof of insurance under the Norwegian National Insurance Scheme and a valid European Health Insurance Card.
+You’ll also need to provide documentation, which may include:

-Cover under the RHCA will begin when you arrive in Australia and cease when your visa, Norwegian health insurance or European Health Insurance Card expires (whichever comes first).
+Cover under the Reciprocal Health Care Agreement will begin when you arrive in Australia and cease when your visa, Norwegian health insurance or European Health Insurance Card expires (whichever comes first).
 You can still submit a Medicare claim once you’ve enrolled if you received medical treatment before you were able to enrol.

 As a visitor from Slovenia, you can be eligible for some public hospital services and PBS medications if you were living there before you arrived in Australia and are insured by the Slovenian health system.20 Diplomats, their families and people travelling on student visas are eligible for cover.

-You’ll first need to enrol in Medicare, and you can do that by completing the enrolment form and providing Medicare with some supporting documentation that could include your passport, current visa and Slovenian and European Health Insurance Cards.
-Visit the Services Australia website to find out what documentation you’ll need to provide.
+You’ll first need to enrol in Medicare, and you can do that by completing the enrolment form and providing Medicare with some supporting documentation that may include:

 Your RHCA coverage will begin when you arrive in Australia and end once your visa or Slovenian or European Health Insurance Cards expires (whichever happens first).
 If you received medical treatment in Australia before you could enrol in Medicare, you might still be able to submit a claim for benefits.